waynecharr/Social_Network_API/README.md

 - "made additional additions to the API routes.
 Needs to be tested."
 - "made some additional changes to the api routes"
 - "Worked with Tutor Juan Delgado.
 Helped me with creating a seed file for mongodb, as well as helping me with my controllers, models, and api routing."
+- "Updated the seeds.js file and made adjustments to some of the models to better populate seeds.
+Updated port to 3003."